Ruth Ayres - Project Manager

 Laura is a qualified youth worker and has been working with young people for the last 10 years.
 She headed up a youth project in East London for seven years, working alongside young people involved in a wide range of issues including self-harm.
 As a partner of a self-harmer for many years, Laura is passionate to not only support young people affected by self-harm, but also those around them.
 Laura looks after all things booking and marketing related when it comes to training and events, but is very much involved in all aspects of the project, she brings a huge amount of knowledge and passion to the team and is keen to ensure young people parents and professionals get the right support at the right time.

-Laura lives in Brighton with her husband and is often found playing guitar or sat on the beach.
+Laura lives in Brighton with her husband and daughter and is often found playing guitar or sat on the beach.

 CEO of Youthscape.
 Chris trained in law at the University of Bristol before moving on to work in schools as a youth worker in the early 1980's.
 He became the first member of staff at LCET in 1993 and, as Chief Executive, oversees the strategic development of the project.
 In 2001 Chris completed a Master Degree at the University of Birmingham in Educational Psychology (Emotional and Behavioural Difficulties).
 He writes and speaks widely on education, culture and young people.
 Both he and his wife Helen are registered Foster Carers and have two children of their own.